nss-sapphire-elephants/WorkforceManagement/README.md

 ### 4. TrainingProgram
-Use the command ```dotnet run``` to start the program, BangazonAPI.
-Once the program is running, open up the Postman desktop app and run the following commands for each request method:

  ##### GET
 Given a user wants to view all training programs
 When the user clicks the Training Programs item in the navigation bar Then the user will see a list of all training programs that have not taken place yet